-The largest natural lake in Slovenia is located located inside gorgeously green Triglav National Park and surrounded by the Julian Alps.
-It is situated in a glacial valley and it contains about 100 million cubic metres of fresh, clean alpine water.
+The largest natural lake in Slovenia is located inside gorgeously green Triglav National Park and surrounded by the Julian Alps.
+It is situated in a glacial valley and it contains about 100 million cubic meters of fresh, clean alpine water.

-Similarly to the Logar and Jezersko valleys, the views you'll enocunter in Bohinj Valley will touch your earth-loving and adventurous soul.
+Similarly to the Logar and Jezersko valleys, the views you'll encounter in Bohinj Valley will touch your earth-loving and adventurous soul.

 In summer, the temperature of the water rises to 22°C, in winter, the lake freezes sometimes.

-The list of activities at lake Bohinj is practicaly endless.
+The list of activities at lake Bohinj is practically endless.
 You can: